13th ACLAPA Conference 27 and 28 October 2023, Pan Pacific Hotel Southbank Melbourne.

-With the COVID-19 situation easing worldwide, we are able to once again invite you to attend the 13th ACLAPA Conference to be held at the Pan Pacific Hotel in Melbourne’s Southbank from 10-12 November 2023.
-More information is to follow.
+With the COVID-19 situation seemingly easing worldwide, we are able to once again invite you to attend the 13th ACLAPA Conference to be held at the Pan Pacific Hotel in Melbourne’s Southbank from 27-28 October 2023.

 13th ACLAPA Conference cancelled for May 2020 due to COVID-19.

 With the COVID-19 situation escalating globally, and the declaration of a pandemic, it is disappointing but necessary that we will now officially cancel the 13th ACLAPA Conference for May this year.
 We will investigate alternative dates as the year unfolds.

 Conference update for COVID-19.

 With the current situation concerning the COVID-19 virus and the imposed international travel bans and required quarantine periods, we are considering the options for the viability of hosting the 13th ACLAPA conference in May this year.

 We will continue to closely monitor the situation for another 14 day period and then make the decision of whether to continue, re-schedule or cancel the Conference.
 We ask that in this time that you do not book travel or register for the Conference.
 We will keep you advised of this decision and any other pertinent information as it arises.